AMC Hornet: 1971

 The VAM Rambler American sedans for 1971 were carried over from 1970.
-Enhancements included VAM's 266-degree camshaft for the 232 I6 engine to replace AMC's 244-degree camshaft.
-Despite the power increase, the official output of the engine was still 145 hp at 4,400 rpm.
+Enhancements included VAM's 266-degree camshaft for the 232 CID I6 engine, replacing AMC's 244-degree camshaft.
+Despite the power increase, the engine's official output remained 145 hp at 4,400 rpm.
 New interior colors, side armrests, and door panel designs were available.
-The AM radio was updated to a newer model.
-The new year introduced the Hornet Sportabout-based Camioneta Rambler American.
-The station wagon version included the same equipment as the two sedan models with several additional features.
-The Camioneta Rambler American included the parcel shelf with courtesy lights as standard equipment and was the only Mexican Hornet version to be available with a three-speed automatic transmission as optional equipment.
-Wagons with the automatic transmission included the one-barrel 145 hp 232 six, while those with a manual transmission had the 155 hp 232 six with a Carter WCD carburetor.
+The AM radio was updated to a newer design.
+The new model year also introduced the Hornet Sportabout-based Camioneta Rambler American.
+The station wagon version included the same equipment as the two sedans, plus several additional features.
+The Camioneta Rambler American included the parcel shelf with courtesy lights as standard equipment.
+It was the only Mexican Hornet version to offer a three-speed automatic transmission as optional equipment.
+Wagons with the automatic transmission included the one-barrel 145 hp 232 CID engine, while those with a manual transmission had the Carter WCD carburetor rated at 155 hp.

 1972

-The 1972 model year VAM models incorporated the same engineering revisions and upgrades as the U.S. market AMC-built counterparts.
-Engines were the same as the year before with a one-barrel 145 hp 232 I6 as standard on the sedans and automatic wagon and the two-barrel 155 hp version for the manual transmission equipped station wagons.
-All featured a front sway bar as standard equipment.
-The 1972 models also included a new plastic grille with a revised hood latch, along with a new taillight design with larger backup lights, a new optional wheel cover design, a third AM radio model (shared with the VAM Javelin), and new interior door panels with a wood imitation rectangular portion.
+The 1972 model year VAM models incorporated the engineering revisions and upgrades as the U.S.-market AMC-built counterparts.
+The one-barrel 145 hp 232 CID I6 was standard on sedans and wagons with automatic transmission.
+Station wagons with a manual transmission featured the two-barrel 155 hp version.
+All VAM Americans featured a front sway bar as standard equipment.The 1972 models also included a new plastic grille with a revised hood latch, a new taillight design with larger backup lights, a new optional wheel cover design, a third AM radio model (shared with the VAM Javelin), and new interior door panels with a wood-imitation rectangular panel.
 This was also the first year of the seatbelt warning buzzer located above the light and wiper knobs.
 The Camioneta Rambler American featured the Chrysler-built TorqueFlite A904 automatic transmission, replacing the previous Borg-Warner "Shift-Command" units.